glandfried/TrueSkillThroughTime.R/README.md

 ## Install

+To install the package from github you need to use `devtools`

+    install.packages(devtools)

+Then just

 	devtools::install_github("glandfried/TrueSkillThroughTime.R")

-The you can use it
+Finally, you can use it

 	library(TrueSkillThroughTime)